oxur/twyg/README.md

-I got used to logging my apps in Clojure with [Twig](https://github.com/clojusc/twig), in LFE with [Logjam](https://github.com/lfex/logjam), and in Go with [zylog](https://github.com/geomyidia/zylog), so here this is for Rust.
+I got used to logging my apps in Clojure with [Twig](https://github.com/clojusc/twig), in LFE with [Logjam](https://github.com/lfex/logjam), and in Go with [zylog](https://github.com/geomyidia/zylog), so here's something similar for Rust.

 ## Usage